frc461/Rowdy24/README.md

-# FRC 461 Rowdy24 Robot Code
+# FRC 461 Rowdy24 Robot Software

-## Notes
+## Notes (Contributions, Structure, etc.)

   1. Programming is focusing on organizing different groups to work on different subsystems/ideas via branches.
-Our latest code is always developed in seperate dev branches before being tested and merged back into master.
+Our latest code is always developed in separate branches before being tested and merged back into master.
 Explore different specialized branches for your interest.
-If a certain subsystem is not being developed in a specific branch, it has either been worked on or not yet.
+If a certain subsystem is not being developed in a specific branch, it has either already been worked on or not yet.

   2. If you are interested in deploying our Robot/Auto code, we advise you to use the master branch instead of others, as they are experimental and may (will) cause issues.
 Use other branches at your own risk.

   3. Our drivetrain is made up of 4 SDSMK4-l3.5 swerve drives with NEO brushless motors for rotation and propulsion and CTRE CanCoders to measure wheel rotation.

-  4. This project uses a command-based structure.
+  4. This project has a command-based structure.
 You can read more about WPILib command-based programming in the [WPILib Docs](https://docs.wpilib.org/en/stable/docs/software/commandbased/index.html).

-## Deploying Our Code
+## Deployment

   Before anything, make sure: